 Soaring international demand (sandalwood oil prices have risen to US$1,000–1,500 per kilogram) means that Indian sandalwood has become a threatened species.

 That’s because regeneration is so difficult: Sandalwood is a slow-growing species and a tree must be over 30 years old before it can be used for the production of oil.

 Every single tree in the country is now government-owned and their harvest is strictly controlled.

 However, illegal poaching is destructively rampant.

 Hopefully, someone will find a solution to this dilemma soon.
-Till then, it’s safer to stock up on these bars if you relish their exotic classicism!
+Till then, it’s safer to stock up on these bars if you relish their unparalleled benefits and luscious, unparalleled fragrance!

 Great and my love for MYSORE which produces perfume for God and Goddesses multiplied like anything .
 God save this heavenly place